skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 article as part of your Bachelor or Master thesis.
 Such a thesis requires substantial time and work: you need to dig deep into the topic of the article, into econometric methods and into R programming.
-So this is not the easiest way for writing a thesis, but from those students who have already mastered this challenge, I got a lot of positive feedback: You learn a lot, and it can be quite fun and rewarding to create and share a nice RTutor problem set.
+So this is not the easiest way for writing a thesis, but from most students who have already mastered this challenge, I got a lot of positive feedback: You learn a lot, and it can be quite fun and rewarding to create and share a nice RTutor problem set.

 ## Step 1: Find an interesting economic article

 First you need to find an interesting article for which the data (and ideally also the original code) is accessible.

-**New**: A  list of selected articles with data from the *Review of Economics and Statistics* can be found here:
+A  list of selected articles with data from several journals can be found here:

 [http://econfin.de/rtutor/restat.html](http://econfin.de/rtutor/restat.html)

-(I have sorted the beginning of the list according to which articles I found more interesting.)
+(I have very roughly sorted the list according to which articles I personally find more interesting.)

 **Article database**: I also have created a searchable database of articles with data from selected journals (AER, AEJ, REStud).
 It can be found here: